riceissa/issarice.com/wiki/advice-for-young-people.md

   instrument, becoming a club leader, etc., are the best use of one's extracurricular time, or even *necessary* to ensure success in college applications, etc.)
 - If one wants to attend an elite college (and there are quite a few good reasons for doing so), then following this path may be a good idea (though still, it's always important to distinguish oneself)
+- That said, basically most of the extracurriculars people do in high school are essentially useless in terms of building long-term skills and value.
+- It might sound nice to be "the best at something", but really, is all the work really worth it?
+A top contest math student might well [spend 1000 to 2000 hours](https://www.quora.com/How-much-time-does-the-average-USAMO-qualifier-spend-preparing-specifically-for-math-contests) preparing for contests, but is all the work really worth it in the end?
+It's always instructive to ask yourself: is there something I can do that is both fulfilling *and* important for the world (actually produces value)?
+Examples might include: doing research (especially online content creation, e.g. adding to [Wikipedia]()) and programming (especially writing free software).

 # Doing something important